-The module is provided directly to solution developers and is not available for direct download to the general public.
-The module and its host application are to be installed on an operating system specified in Section 2.5 or one where portability is maintained.
+The module is not available for direct download to the general public.
+The module and its host application is to be installed on an operating system specified in Section 2.5 or one where portability is maintained.

 3.1.2 Additional Rules of Operation